-Sturgeon Caviar Varieties:
+Guide To Sturgeon Caviar

 Though beluga caviar is usually assumed to be the best because it is the most expensive, many caviar aficionados consider the Beluga, Osetra, and Sevruga to be roughly equal in quality…just different in their characteristics.
-The main reason why beluga caviar is so expensive is that beluga sturgeon are becoming increasingly rare (it takes 25 years for a female beluga to mature to egg-laying age…and even then they don’t spawn every year).
-So rare that they are now on the endangered species list.|
+The main reason beluga caviar is so expensive is that beluga sturgeon are so rare they are now on the endangered species list.
+(It takes 25 years for a female beluga to mature to egg-laying age…and even then, they don’t spawn every year.)

-|2.
-Sevruga Caviar – The smallest and most abundant (relatively speaking) of the wild caviar sturgeons, sevruga produce small black eggs with the most potent sturgeon caviar flavor…smooth and buttery.
-Paddlefish Caviar is considered to be an affordable non-sturgeon substitute for sevruga eggs.
+The smallest and most abundant (relatively speaking) of the wild caviar sturgeons, sevruga produce small black eggs with the most potent sturgeon caviar flavor…smooth and buttery.
+Paddlefish Caviar is widely considered an affordable non-sturgeon substitute for sevruga eggs.

-|a.
-Wild Osetra Caviar is considered the gold standard, with medium-sized brown eggs that possess a crisp, nutty & sweet flavor.
+The flavor, color, and size of osetra sturgeon eggs (aka Oscietre Caviar) can vary wildly depending on how the fish was raised, what it ate, and where it came from.
+Wild Osetra Caviar, is considered the gold standard, with medium-sized brown eggs that possess a crisp, nutty & sweet flavor.
 However, many farmed varieties are available:

-|4.
-Hackleback Caviar (aka American Sturgeon Caviar, Shovelnose Caviar) – is American wild caviar harvested from the hackleback sturgeon.
+Hackleback Caviar (aka American Sturgeon Caviar, Shovelnose Caviar) is American wild caviar harvested from the hackleback sturgeon.
 Hackleback caviar has firm, black eggs and an intensely nutty flavor.
 It is the most affordable variety of sturgeon caviar available.